 One of the Catalonia’s most curious Christmas fairs takes place in Vilafranca del Penedès.
 The fair called Fira del Gall revolves around the Black Rooster or Gallo Negro.
 This fair is centuries old and goes back to 1664.

 While we were too early in the season to hang out at the festival, we tried the wine that Ferré i Catasus made in homage to the bird!
 This is 100% Merlot sourced from a small vineyard of 35 years old vines.
 The grapes are manually harvested and barrel aged.
 The is is a very New World Rendition of Merlot, reminding me of the Merlots from the Rutherford appellation.
 Elegant red fruits, black cherries, with cardamom and cinnamon followed by dark chocolate and a long finish.

 Very focused wine, this is one for the collectors.
-Expected to retail at a remarkable value of $34.99!
+Retails at $34.99!

 This is a Montsant.
 Montsant is the region that almost encircles the appellation of Priorat.
 It is a beautiful country up in the mountains and the wines reflect their high mountain origins very well.
 The old label was all black.
 The new label is a total makeover and I am still trying to figure it out!
 The wine takes no figuring out to do.

 A blend of Garnacha , Merlot, Syrah and Cabernet Sauvignon, this is inky red with red fruits, olive tapenade and a spicy long finish.
 It has a nice vein of acidity.
 Think food here.
 Very good value at $20.99/bottle.

 As I mentioned earlier, there are more labels produced by Ferré i Catasus than are shown here.
 Notable among the ones not tasted is a Priorat named Terra de FIC, a red wine from Terra Alta called Dimoni Vermell and several cuveés of Cava.
 All worth seeking out.